TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

 ## Step 5: Remove obsolete Manta jobs services and instances

 There are a number of Manta services that are obsoleted by mantav2 and can (and should) be removed at this time.
-(Note: Remove of these services also works before any of the above mantav2 migration steps, if they is easier.)
+(Note: Removal of these services also works before any of the above mantav2 migration steps, if that is easier.)

-They services (and their instances) to remove are:
+The services (and their instances) to remove are:

 - jobpuller
 - jobsupervisor